kosho/esperf/README.md

-# esperf - Elasticsearch Stress Testing Tool
+# esperf - Elasticsearch Performance Testing Tool

 `esperf` is a multi-thread program designed for measuring Elasticsearch cluster's search, aggregation and other request capacity.
 It reads the query DSL from the standard input and performs HTTP requests as the request body to the specified URL.